kreativekommit/sharklabs-docs/blog/2021-08-26-welcome/index.md

 ---

-### Welcome to Shark Labs Blog
+### Welcome to the Shark Labs Blog

-Here we will post regular updates on our Shark Labs projects!
+Here we will post regular updates of our projects!